aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

 We use the [SageMaker docs](https://sagemaker.readthedocs.io) as the knowledge corpus for this post.
-We convert the html pages on this site into smaller overlapping chunks of information and then convert these chunks into embeddings using the gpt-j-6b model and store the embeddings into OpenSearch.
+We convert the html pages on this site into smaller overlapping chunks (to retain some context continuity between chunks) of information and then convert these chunks into embeddings using the gpt-j-6b model and store the embeddings into OpenSearch.
 We implement the RAG functionality inside an AWS Lambda function with an Amazon API Gateway to handle routing all requests to the Lambda.
-We implement a chatbot application in Streamlit which invokes the Lambda via the API Gateway and the Lambda does a similarity search for the user question with the embeddings in OpenSearch.
+We implement a chatbot application in Streamlit which invokes the Lambda via the API Gateway and the Lambda does a similarity search in the OpenSearch index for the embeddings of user question.
 The matching documents (chunks) are added to the prompt as context by the Lambda and then the Lambda use the flan-t5-xxl model deployed as a SageMaker Endpoint to generate an answer to the user question.
 All code